zhengqigao/REG/README.md

 - For the ImageNet experiments in the paper, we forked [DiT](https://github.com/facebookresearch/DiT) and [EDMv2](https://github.com/NVlabs/edm2) and applied our modifications.
 - For the text-to-image experiments, we modify the source code of Hugging Face's `diffusers` library.

 Please refer to each subfolders for detailed instructions.
+There might be light typos in the code, because I try to provide minimal files to reproduce our experiments for clarity.
+If you encounter any problems, please feel free to create an issue or contact me at zhengqi@mit.edu.